Ali Fazal: 2013–present: Career progression

 In 2016 Fazal played in Anand L. Rai's Happy Bhag Jayegi opposite Abhay Deol and Diana Penty.
 The film was a critical and commercial success.
 Fazal featured alongside Kalki Koechlin, in Soni Razdan's Love Affair, a fictionalised version of the 1959 Nanavati murder case.
 In addition, he has committed to star opposite Shriya Saran in Prakash Raj's romantic comedy Tadka.

 In 2017, Fazal appeared in the sequel Fukrey Returns.
 He also starred in the British-American film Victoria & Abdul, which depicts the relationship of Queen Victoria (Judi Dench) and her confidant, Indian servant Abdul Karim.
 In 2018, he appeared in the spin-off Happy Phirr Bhag Jayegi and played Guddu Pandit in the web series Mirzapur.
 In 2019, he was cast in Milan Talkies, Prassthanam, and Netflix film House Arrest.
 In 2020 he continued his role of Guddu Pandit in Mirzapur season 2.
 He has also been cast in the film Death on the Nile as Andrew Katchadouriaan, a film based on Agatha Christie's novel of the same name.

 In 2021 he turned producer.
 He started his own film production company named Pushing Buttons Studios with Richa Chadha.

 In 2025, Fazal expanded to Tamil films with Mani Ratnam's Thug Life, playing a gangster.
 Several critics stated that he hardly had anything to do in the film.
 It underperformed at the box office.

+In 2026, Fazal starred in the investigative crime thriller web series Raakh, which premiered on Amazon Prime Video on 12 June 2026.
+Set in 1970s Delhi and loosely inspired by the Ranga–Billa case, the series featured Fazal as Sub-Inspector Jayprakash alongside Sonali Bendre and Aamir Bashir.

 Personal life

 Fazal is the grandson of Mohammed Fazal, a former prominent Indian National Congress politician.
 A practising Muslim, Fazal performed the Umrah pilgrimage in January 2022.
 He shared his journey to Mecca and Medina on Instagram.

 Fazal had been in a relationship with Richa Chadha, though their marriage plans had to be postponed due to the COVID-19 pandemic.
 On 23 September 2022, he and Chadha announced their impending marriage and said that the ceremony would be eco-friendly.

 On 4 October 2022, they married in a ceremony in Lucknow.

-The couple welcomed their first child, a baby girl, on 16 July 2024.The couple announced that they have named their daughter Zuneyra Ida Fazal.
+The couple welcomed their first child, a baby girl, on 16 July 2024.
+The couple announced that they have named their daughter Zuneyra Ida Fazal.

 On 17 June 2020, Fazal's mother died due to health complications in Lucknow.
-Ali Fazal's grandfather died on Saturday 24 April 2021.
+Fazal's grandfather died on 24 April 2021.